EOSgithub/linked-blog-starter-md/Afterword.md

 "I still think it might have been both."

 "Maybe.
 But do you remember what else you said?
-You said that if we were going to survive this, we'd need to find something worth preserving in ourselves.
-Something she couldn't take away."
+You said that if we were going to survive this, we'd need to find something worth preserving in ourselves...

-"I found mine.
+I found mine.
 Did you think I was going to abandon it now just because things got difficult?"

 Understanding dawned in his tired eyes.

 "Besides," I added with a small smile, "someone needs to make sure you still remember how to be human.
-And someone needs to make sure you eat properly and sleep occasionally instead of staying up all night planning theorems."
+And someone needs to make sure you eat properly and sleep occasionally instead of staying up all night planning."

 For the first time since he'd walked through the door, he smiled.
 It was small, tired, but genuine.